 - May be used in coordination with other development tools or as a standalone entity.
-When a CID/TDD/NID is used to create supplemental revenue to support a primary economic tool such as aTIF, the supplement should relate to public benefits.
-The City discourages the use of CID/TDD/NID when the sole purpose is to remedy private maintenance and repair costs. - The amount of incentive granted will be determined based upon the merits of the project for a total of up to 1% per \$100 of assessed value.
+When a CID/TDD/NID is used to create supplemental revenue to support a primary economic tool(such as a_TIF), the supplement should relate to public benefits.
+The Citydiscourages the use of CID/TDD/NID when the sole purpose is to remedy private maintenance and repair costs. - The amount of incentive granted will be determined based upon the merits of the project for a total of up to 1% per \$100 of assessed value. - Private financing is preferred over the issuance of public debt.